Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential

 Plugging the decomposition \eqref{eq:decomp1} into the equation \eqref{eq:NLS} and using the equation for $Q$, \eqref{eq:NLEj}, we get the equation for $\eta$:

 From the modulation equation, $\eta$ is orthogonal to the time-dependent linear operator

 We will use the scalar operator $H$, \eqref{eq:schOp}, as the reference operator to perform distorted Fourier transforms and dispersive analysis.
-Since $z\left(t\right)$ are small, the orthogonality conditions ensured by the modulation equation will give $P_{c}\eta\sim\eta$ where $P_{c}$ is the projection onto the continuous spectrum of $H$, in the spaces we perform analysis.
+Since $z\left(t\right)$ are small, the orthogonality conditions ensured by the modulation equation will give $P_{c}\eta\sim\eta$ where $P_{c}$ is the projection onto the continuous spectrum of $H$, in the spaces we are interested in.
 Note that in general for large solitons, we will need dispersive estimates for time-dependent potentials and the matrix formalism, see Beceanu \cite{Bec1}, Krieger-Schlag \cite{KS} and Schlag \cite{Sch}.